py-mine/mcproto/README.md

 # we'll use sync_read_packet here
 from mcproto.packets import sync_read_packet

+# But remember?
+To read a packet, we'll need to have that packet map, telling us which IDs represent
+# which actual packet types.
+Let's pass in the one we've constructed before
-packet = sync_read_packet(conn, STATUS_PACKET_MAP)
+packet = sync_read_packet(conn, STATUS_CLIENTBOUND_MAP)

 # Cool!
-We've got back a packet, but what packet is it?
-Let's import the packet classes it could
+We've got back a packet, let's see what kind of packet we got back
-# be and check against them
-from mcproto.packets.v757.status.status import StatusResponse from mcproto.packets.v757.status.ping import PingPong
+from mcproto.packets.status.status import StatusResponse from mcproto.packets.status.ping import PingPong

 if isinstance(packet, StatusResponse):
     ...